ucinereo/PBS-soft-body/README.md

-# Position-Based Dynamics for Soft Bodies
+# Extended Position Based Dynamics for Soft Body Simulation

 ![Project Visualization](assets/demo.gif)

-This project was created for the ETH Zurich course **"252-0546-00L Physically-Based Simulation in Computer Graphics"** during the **HS2024** semester.
-We have implemented **XPBD (Extended Position-Based Dynamics)** using advanced simulation methods and built it on a modern **MVC (Model-View-Controller)** architecture, created from the ground up.
+This project was done as part of the course **"252-0546-00L Physically-Based Simulation in Computer Graphics"** at ETH Zürich during the **HS2024** semester.
+We have implemented **XPBD (Extended Position Based Dynamics)** using advanced simulation methods and built it on a modern **MVC (Model-View-Controller)** architecture, created from the ground up.

 ---